Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             this function will compare TSS and transcript to obtain the overlap information.
 Default is False.
       --fuzzy FUZZY, -fu FUZZY
-                            If --compare_transcript_assembly is provided, please
+                            If --compare_transcript_files is provided, please
-                            assign the fuzzy for comparing TSS and transcript assembly.
+                            assign the fuzzy for comparing TSS and transcript.
                             Default is 5.
       --cluster CLUSTER, -c CLUSTER
                             This value defines the maximal distance (nucleotides) between TSS candidates have to be clustered together.